paulmach/osmzen/README.md

 Transforms can only change a feature, they can't remove a feature if it's "bad" for any reason, like too small for the zoom.
 Transforms also don't know about other features so they can't be used to remove duplicates or merge features, like parts of the same road.
-However, transforms can be used to do things like fix one-way direction, add the correct highway shield text, abbreviate road names, etc.
+However, transforms can be used to do things like fix one-way direction, abbreviate road names, etc.

 The **post processes** are compiled to check the parameters and data files.
 They are mapped to an object implementing the `postprocess.Function` interface defined as: